strvcom/DeallocTests/README.md

 ## Sample App

 The folder SampleApps contains a demo project that demonstrates at least some features.
-We recommend using DeallocTests with Cocoapods; the support for Carthage and SPM is possible but not maintained.
 The application itself is very simple—there are just three screens in the navigation stack.
 All screens are handled by `MainCoordinator`.

 The Podfile adds DeallocTests support to the app's test target.